HPE/terraform-provider-hpegl/docs/resources/caas_cluster_blueprint.md

 subcategory: "caas"
 description: |-
-  The cluster blueprint resource facilitates the creation and
-              deletion of a CaaS cluster blueprint.
+  The cluster blueprint resource facilitates the creation and deletion of a CaaS cluster blueprint.
 Update is currently not supported.
-The required inputs when creating a cluster blueprint are name, kubernetesversion, site-id, clusterprovider, controlplane, workernodes and defaultstorageclass
+The required inputs when creating a cluster blueprint are name, kubernetes_version, site-id, cluster_provider, control_plane, worker_nodes and default_storage_class
 ---
 # hpegl_caas_cluster_blueprint (Resource)